OfficeDev/office-js-docs-pr/docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 4. Visual Studio creates a solution and its two projects appear in **Solution Explorer**.
 The **Home.html** file opens in Visual Studio.

-5. In the HTML pages that implement the UI of your add-in, such as Home.html in the default template, add the following `<link>` tag inside the `<head>` tag that references the OfficeThemes.css file:
+5. In the HTML pages that implement the UI of your add-in, such as Home.html in the default template, add the following `<link>` tag inside the `<head>` tag that references the OfficeThemes.css file.

     ```HTML
     <link href="../../Content/OfficeThemes.css" rel="stylesheet" type="text/css" />